 Cover the bowl with cling wrap or other and set aside in a cool place to rest for about an hour.
-This step is optional, I have found that resting the dough improves the texture of the finished loaf.
-Allowing the dough to slow rise overnight in the refrigerator is also an option.
-Most artisan bakers agree that slow fermentation produces a more developed flavor
+Resting the dough improves the texture of the finished loaf.
+Allowing the dough to slow rise overnight in the refrigerator is also an option

-At the end of the rest period add the salt and vinegar and mix well.
+At the end of the rest period add the rest of the yeast (2 tsp), the baking powder and mix or knead well.
+Add the vinegar and mix or knead again.
 The dough should be fairly easy to handle and not wet as regular gluten free bread dough.
 In fact it should feel very similar to regular bread dough.
 If you have a baguette pan or tray prepare it now.
 I have neither, so I made “sleeves” with foil and parchment paper.
-The “sleeves” and the tray that it is resting on should be perforated for better results, although I am content to accept less thann 100% perfection
+The “sleeves” and the tray that it is resting on should be perforated for better results, although I am content to accept less than 100% perfection

 Prepare a lightly floured surface to shape the dough